Risotto is always a good idea.

 Whether it’s a light, springtime dish with fresh peas or young asparagus, or a hearty winter risotto with pumpkin or ripe radicchio, it’s consistently going to be a perfect meal.
 Of course, if you have followed me for any amount of time, you probably know what I’m going to say next: in order to have the very best tasting risotto, you must use top quality ingredients.

 Disclosure: I received a Lagostina risotto pot to review, at no charge, and agreed to create a winter risotto recipe.
 As always, all opinions are my own.
+EDITED: please note that I have since learned that only a few pieces of Lagostina cookware are actually made in Italy.

 The same applies for tools and equipment, so when I was offered a gorgeous Lagostina risotto pot in exchange for creating a recipe, I didn’t even have to think about my answer.
 Lagostina is renowned for their quality cookware.
 Then they told me I could give one away to a reader, and that totally sealed the deal!